-The bail conditions imposed will be included on the adjournment warrant or on a Court Order Notice issued by the court.
+The bail conditions imposed will be included on the adjournment warrant issued by the court.
 The accused is required to undertake to appear at court as required and acknowledge the conditions of their release.
 Conditions identified as pre-release conditions must be satisfied before the accused can be released.
 These are (only)

-- A requirement to surrender a passport when specified as to be complied with prior to release (refer to 21.5 below for more info) - Security requirements - Character acknowledgment requirements - Accommodation requirements (persons under 18 only)
+- A requirement to surrender a passport

+- Security requirements

+- Character acknowledgment requirements

+- Accommodation requirements (persons under 18 only)